cnylr/FaultDetectLTL_consensus_eg/README.md

 # usage
 - ```detectability_analysis_consensus.m```

-detectability analysis of the considered UAV swarm system with fault (broken communication networks).
-The NFA associated with the considered LTL constraints are encoded with mixed integer linear constraints by hand (not automated).
+--MILP-based detectability analysis of the considered UAV swarm system with fault (broken communication networks).
+--The NFA associated with the considered LTL constraints are encoded with mixed integer linear constraints by hand (not automated).

+Note that the

 - ```sim_consensus_healthy.m```